hvillase/sampletexto/README.md

-# sampletexto
+# SampleTexto
-Reading samples in SuperCollider
+Reading samples in SuperCollider.